pouria-faraji/Electronic-Components-Classification/README.md

 # Molo17
 This is a private repository for an Electronic Components Detector application.

-It's an Android applciation developed in Kotlin in collaboration with Tensroflow Lite.
+It's an Android application developed in Kotlin in collaboration with Tensroflow Lite.
 The application tries to detect electronic components in real-time.
 The 6 components are Capacitor, Diode, Resistor, Inductor, Transformer, and IC.
-The applciation also shows the confidence of the detection, in other words, the probability of the detected component.
+The applciation also shows the confidence of the detection, in other words, the probability of the detected components.

 The main directory contains four parts.
 Android related codes, Python related codes, the dataset, and the generated APK file.